 Objective

 Purpose of this manual is to give clear instructions on how to use the SONAR reporting tool.
-In this manual we explain the purpose for the tool, what we expect and how to submit a SONAR report.
+In this manual we explain the purpose of the tool, what we expect and how to submit a SONAR report.

 Implementation of the SONAR tool may vary for each service partner, however the notification and fill-in screens will be the same for all.
 This manual will be further updated when new features and functionalities are added.